 Bare- Knuckle Prizefighting

 James Figg was the first recognized bare-knuckle champion and he won his crown all the way back in 1719.
 John L. Sullivan was the most famous of all the bare- knuckle fighters.
 No gloves were worn during these bots and bouts were scheduled anywhere from ten rounds to 40 rounds.
 The rounds had no time limits.
 Each round ended if a knockdown occurred in some set rules.
 Many boxers kept breaking their hands, fingers, knuckles and wrists.
 There were no hand wraps or boxing gloves for protection.
 Boxing is a very tough sport but originally it was a deadly sport that featured many serious injuries including high death rates.

 Bare- Knuckle boxing was also called Prizefighting before it was legalized and named boxing.
 Before the writing of the Queensbury rules they had a small set of standards called The London Prize Ring Rules.
 Boxing in the old days was very dangerous for the participants.
 Many of the fighters died or sustained serious injuries competing in the early days of the squared circle.

 The longest recorded bare knuckle bout lasted for six hours and fifteen minutes.
 The match was fought in Australia in 1855 and the rounds totaled 17.
-James Kelly made Jonathan Smith quit after catching him with several strait right hands to the jaw line.
+James Kelly made Jonathan Smith quit after catching him with several strait right hands to the jaw that rendered him helpless.